-Industries involved in the freight and supply chain systems can access more information at:
+Industries involved in the freight and supply chain systems can visit our heavy vehicles page for more information.

 West Gate Tunnel

-The West Gate Tunnel will enable permanent curfews on parts of Francis Street, Moore Street and Somerville Road while allowing high-productivity freight vehicles direct access to Swanson Dock at the Port of Melbourne.
+The West Gate Tunnel will enable permanent curfews on parts of Francis Street, Moore Street, Somerville Road, Buckley Street, Blackshaws Road and Husdons Road, while providing high-productivity freight vehicles direct access to Swanson Dock at the Port of Melbourne.

 North East Link

 The North East Link will connect the freight-generating areas of the metropolitan south east with regional and interstate markets, while clearing residential areas of heavy truck traffic.

 Extractive Industries in South Gippsland Supply Chain Study